constantin50/machine_learning/human_detection/readme.md

 ![how it looks](https://github.com/constantin50/machine_learning/blob/master/human_detection/demo.gif)

+in a Python window you see probability of that a current frame contains a human, a plot window displays history of probabilities.

 ## Dataset

 Dataset contains CCTV footage 256x256 images(as indoor as outdoor), 684 of them with humans and 470 without them.